AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

 # Understand an AEM Project's Content Package Structure

-AEM application deployments must be comprised of a single AEM content package.
-This content package should in turn contain sub-packages that comprise everything required by the application to function, including code, configuration and any supporting baseline content.
+AEM application deployments must be comprised of a single AEM package.
+This package should in turn contain sub-packages that comprise everything required by the application to function, including code, configuration and any supporting baseline content.

-AEM requires a separation of content and code, which means a single content package cannot deploy to **both** `/apps` and runtime-writable areas (`/content`, `/conf`, `/home`, etc. - in short, anything not `/apps`) of the repository, instead, the application must separate code and content into discrete content packages for deployment into AEM.
+AEM requires a separation of __content__ and __code__, which means a single content package __cannot__ deploy to **both** `/apps` and runtime-writable areas (`/content`, `/conf`, `/home`, etc. - in short, anything not `/apps`) of the repository, instead, the application must separate code and content into discrete packages for deployment into AEM.

-The content package structure outlined in this document is compatible with **both** local development deployments and cloud deployments.
+The package structure outlined in this document is compatible with **both** local development deployments and AEM Cloud Service deployments.

 ## Mutable vs. Immutable Areas of the Repository

-`/apps` and `/libs` are considered **immutable** areas of AEM, because they cannot be changed (create, update, delete) after AEM starts (ie. at runtime).
-If an attempt to change an immutable areas is made at run time, the action will fail.
+`/apps` and `/libs` are considered **immutable** areas of AEM as they cannot be changed (create, update, delete) after AEM starts (ie. at runtime).
+If an attempt to change an immutable area is made at run time, the action will fail.

 Everything else in the repository, `/content`, `/conf`, `/var`, `/home`, `/etc`, `/oak:index`, `/system`, `/tmp`, etc. are all **mutable** areas, meaning they can be changed at run time.